tc39/ecma262/strawman-Array.prototype.last.md

     throw new RangeError;

-If the array is empty, such that the length property returns 0, or if the final index is either undefined or unretrievable the `last` property must return `undefined`.
+If the array is empty, such that the length property returns 0, or if the final index is either undefined or unretrievable the `lastIndex` property must return `undefined`.

     return undefined;